WenjieZ/distributed-frank-wolfe/README.md

 This package solves *trace norm minimization* in a distributed way.
 It is written in Python and works on clusters deployed with Apache SPARK.

 ## Dependency
-Use Python3.5 for the wildest compatibility with Apache SPARK.
+Use Python3.5 for the widest compatibility with Apache SPARK.
 Other versions of Python may not be supported.

 ## Structure
 The package is composed of the front end and the back end.
 The front end implements high-level functions, which allows the users to run the distributed Frank-Wolfe algorithms without caring about the detail.
 The back end implements various low-level functions about every aspect of Frank-Wolfe.